 Image: Tandi Palmer Williams from Patternmakers.
 Credit Chloe van Dorp, Simon Hughes Media.

-Creative Data Desk: Helping you use industry research to grow your work
+Creative Data Desk: Helping you use research to grow your creative work

-Free 30-minute consultations are available on the first Wednesday of each month, beginning in May 2025, at the ANR office in Lismore or online.
+Researcher Tandi Palmer Williams from Patternmakers is offering free 60-minute consultations to help you explore the data from Who We Are and apply it meaningfully to your work.
+Sessions are available on the first Wednesday of each month, beginning May 2025, at the Arts Northern Rivers office in Lismore or online.

 How might this be useful to you?